oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 It is **RECOMMENDED** that federation deployments compliant with this profile define Registration Policy URIs for the policies that are used for registering Entities, and that Federation Registration Entities include the `registration_policy` Claim as defined by [@!OpenID.Federation.RegPolicy].

+**Note**: A Trust Mark could in theory be used to represent that a certain policy was applied during registration of an Entity to the federation.
+However, there is an important distinction between Registration Policies and Trust Marks.
+Whether an Entity holds a particular Trust Mark is typically checked by other Entities after its metadata and Trust Marks have been resolved and validated.
+Registration Policies, on the other hand, operate as part of the Trust Chain building process and are enforced through constraints defined by the federation.

 # Resolving Metadata and Trust Marks {#resolving_metadata_and_trust_marks}

 As described in (#federation_resolvers), this profile recommends the use of Federation Resolvers to resolve peer metadata and Trust Marks.
 This section defines requirements and recommendations for both Entities implementing a Federation Resolver and Entities using a Federation Resolver.